-Consolidated total liabilities of the Group increased by P629.0 million due to the following significant movements in the accounts:
+Consolidated total liabilities of the Group increased by P790.73 million.
+Significant movements in the accounts were as follows:

-7. Trade and other payables
+8. Trade and other payables

-Trade and other payables grew by P297.46 million which is mainly attributable to the increase in FEU's accounts payable to suppliers, EACCI's payable to a related party and FEU Alabang, Inc.'s retention payable.
+Trade and other payables grew by P511.93 million which is mainly attributable to the increase in the balance of FEU's accounts payable to suppliers, dividends payable and deposits received for the sale of shares of JMCI; and increases in EACCI's payable to suppliers, and FEU Alabang, Inc.'s retention payable.

-8. Interest-bearing loans
+9. Interest-bearing loans

-The outstanding balance of interest-bearing loans dropped by P184.29 million mainly due to partial principal repayments made by FEU.
+The outstanding balance of interest-bearing loans dropped by P336.43 million mainly due to principal repayments made by FEU.
+During the period, a P60.0 million-loan of FEU was fully paid.

-9. Deferred revenue
+10. Deferred revenue

-Deferred revenues grew by P513.06 million arising from tuition fees collected and charged/billed which were not yet earned as of the report date.
-As of the end of the six-month report period, only a portion of the total tuition fees collected and charged for the first semester/trimester was recognized as income by the University, FEU Tech, FEU-Cavite, FEU Senior High School and RCI.
+Deferred revenues grew by P608.56 million arising from tuition fees collected and charged/billed which were not yet earned as of the report date.
+As of the end of the nine-month report period, only a portion of the total tuition fees collected and charged for the second semester/trimester was recognized as income by the University, FEU Tech, FEU-Cavite, FEU Senior High School and RCI.
 Moreover, portion of the increase pertains to that of FEU-Alabang, which started operations during the year.